- What is an internal knowledge base?

 7. Collect and review employee feedback

-You’ve picked a knowledge sharing tool, established a management team, published a decent number of resources—now what?
+You’ve picked a knowledge-sharing tool, established a management team, and published a decent number of resources—now what?

 A company knowledge base is a live platform that evolves consistently with changes in organizational workflows and employee needs.
 So, it's vital to assess the impact of your resources regularly.

 Create an iterative process to collect and analyze feedback, then implement it.
 Here are some potential areas to review your IKB: